I love Easy Blue Cheese Deviled Eggs, but had to avoid them because blue cheese used to be a big no no for anyone who was gluten free.

-Maybe that’s a good thing, because even though this blue cheese deviled egg recipe is made with Kraft Mayonnaise with Olive Oil, which has half the fat and calories of regular mayonnaise and tastes great, these aren’t exactly the leanest of appetizers.
+You see, even though this deviled egg recipe is made with Kraft Mayonnaise with Olive Oil, which has half the fat and calories of regular mayonnaise and tastes great, these aren’t exactly the leanest of appetizers.

 They’re very inexpensive on Amazon and easier than putting the deviled eggs on an egg platter or dish and covering them with plastic wrap.

 That way the blue cheese deviled eggs stay looking nice and don’t get mashed in the car – or fall all over the seat or on to the floor mats!